 - Violation of academic honor code or code of conduct

 If a child has been accused of misconduct that could lead to a suspension or other discipline, parents will want to know how to best approach the discipline process and protect their child’s rights.

 Disciplinary action can have an immediate impact on a student’s ability to earn a degree and have a long-term impact on a student’s ability to obtain suitable employment.
 Suspension and expulsion can also mean lost months of school and loss of tuition.
 The Gibbons Child Advocacy Team can provide legal support and counseling for all disciplinary proceedings and appeals relating to discipline matters.

 For special needs students, our attorneys can help ensure that the child is protected through a manifest determination, modification to the IEP, or functional behavioral plan to address the child’s behavioral challenges.
 The Gibbons Child Advocacy Team is committed to helping children and their families through this process and ensuring that procedures and laws to protect students from arbitrary and wrongful discipline are followed.

-In addition, if a child is a victim of another student’s behavior, our Child Advocacy Team can also help parents navigate the disciplinary process from the opposite perspective, to ensure that the child is safe and protected.
+In addition, if a child is a victim of another student’s behavior through bullying or otherwise, our Child Advocacy Team can also help parents navigate the disciplinary process from the opposite perspective, to ensure that the child is safe and protected.

 Juvenile Delinquency and Criminal Matters